LucasLeRay/personal-website/src/articles/real-time-tweets-analysis-aws.md

 cover: "/articles/real-time-tweets-analysis-aws/1.png"
 ---

 As you know if you read my articles, I love building stuff with the Twitter API.

-Even if the API is... the way it is (**[it should be way better with the v2 !](https://blog.twitter.com/engineering/en_us/topics/infrastructure/2020/rebuild_twitter_public_api_2020.html)**), having the ability to analyze such a huge amount of tweets is very powerful.
-And it's very easy to use, in just a few lines of code I can get the tweets containing a certain hashtag.
+Getting and analyzing tweets is very powerful, and yet so easy to do.
+In just a few lines of code I have access to a colossale amount of tweets.
 Such as this one, full of wisdom:

 https://twitter.com/dabit3/status/1373969960062439431

-But it's harder when it comes to building such an application for a real case.
-Let's say I want to analyze the sentiments of people related to an event (political elections, for example), in real time and on the cloud.
-How am I supposed to do ?

-This is what I will explain in this article.
+But things get more complicated when it comes to real-world scenarios.
+For example, how do you do sentiment analysis in real time and in the cloud?

+In this article, I will show you how to take advantage of cloud providers to build these kinds of applications.
 More precisely, we are going to build a **Real-time Tweets sentiment analysis program with AWS** (Amazon Web Services).

 The full code of this tutorial is **[available on GitHub](https://github.com/LucasLeRay/twitter-stream-aws)**, feel free to use it for your next project ! **(Don't forget the star 👀)**